Partner Telephone (504) 581-4892

 An adjunct professor teaching complex litigation at both Tulane Law School and the Loyola University School of Law, Mr. Herman has given numerous speeches on consumer fraud, tobacco, maritime, and managed care litigation; complex discovery, electronic discovery, and spoliation; preemption, privilege, trial preparation, deposition strategy, motion practice, legal ethics and professionalism, class actions, and complex litigation.
 He is a former Southeast Louisiana Legal Services board member, a past president of the Civil Justice Foundation, and spent six years on one of the Hearing Committees appointed by the Louisiana Attorney Disciplinary Board.

 A fellow of the International Academy of Trial Lawyers and the Litigation Counsel of America, Herman currently serves as the President of the Louisiana Association for Justice, and sits on the boards of the American Association for Justice, the Roscoe Pound Institute, the National College of Advocacy, and the Public Justice Foundation.
-He has been named in Best Lawyers, Louisiana Super Lawyers, Lawdragon Top 500, National Law Journal Elite, Chambers USA, Who’s Who, was a N.O.
-City Business Leadership-in-the-Law Recipient in 2010, and was a Finalist for TLPJ Trial Lawyer of the Year in 2005.
+He is a member of the Louisiana State Bar Association Rules of Professional Conduct Committee.
+He has been named in Best Lawyers, Louisiana Super Lawyers, Lawdragon Top 500, National Law Journal Elite, Chambers USA, Who’s Who; was a New Orleans City Business Leadership-in-the-Law Recipient in 2010 and a Finalist for TLPJ Trial Lawyer of the Year in 2005.

 The author of America and the Law: Challenges for the 21st Century, his legal writings have been published in Winning Techniques of Successful Trial Attorneys, Tort Litigation, The Federal Lawyer, the Australian Products Liability Reporter, Sidebar, Louisiana Advocates, TRIAL Magazine and the Tulane Law Review.
 He has also self-published three novels, The Gordian Knot, The Sign of Four, and A Day in the Life of Timothy Stone.